 Leaking amniotic fluid can be a confusing and affecting sign during pregnancy.
 But before we dive into what it means, let’s first know the role of amniotic fluid.
 This clear or pale-yellow liquid surroundings your baby in the womb and plays an important role in development.
 It reduces and protects the fetus, supports lung growth, and even assists your baby training swallowing and breathing.
-Moreover, understanding what amniotic fluid embolism does for your baby helps you admit why having too much—or too little—can be a red flag.
+Moreover, understanding what amniotic fluid does for your baby helps you admit why having too much—or too little—can be a red flag.
 So, how do you identify if you’re leaking amniotic fluid or just suffering from a normal discharge?
 Let’s break it down.

 Watch the video given below I’ve been leaking a lot of fluid.
 The hospital says it’s not amniotic fluid.
 What’s going on?